edward-stuart-johnson/data-analytics-power-bi-report/README.md

 ![](navigation_bar_screenshot.png)

-## Creating Metrics FOr Users Outside the COmpany Using SQL
+## Creating Metrics For Users Outside the Company Using SQL

 In industry, clients often don't have direct access to specialised visualisation tools like Power BI.
 To ensure that data insights could still be extracted and shared with a broader audience, I used SQL queries to extract and disseminate key data without relying solely on visualisation platforms.